KartikSaini024/simba-refuel/README.md

 # Refuel Management System – User Guide

 ## Overview
-This web application streamlines the management of vehicle refueling records for organizations with multiple branches.
+This web application streamlines the management of vehicle refueling records for the company with support for multiple branches.
 It supports staff management, record keeping, PDF reporting, and secure email delivery of daily refuel summaries.

 ---